MONDAYS: (every Monday for 8 weeks) TUESDAYS/THURSDAYS: (twice a week for 4 weeks)

 The objective of Preschool level 3 is to build on the skills learned in Levels 1 and 2 by providing additional guided practice of basic aquatic skills at slightly more proficient performance levels and greater distances and times.
 Skills in this level are performed independently.

 Learn to Swim Program (6-14 years old)

 Learn-to-Swim teaches aquatic and personal water safety skills in a logical progression.
 It consists of six levels.
 Throughout the levels, participants build on their basic skills to learn various propulsive movements on the front, back, and side.
 As the levels increase, participants learn to refine the different strokes and build endurance.
 Each level includes exit skills assessments that put many of the skills learned in the level.
-Levels 1-3 are located at the YMCA 18th Street Pool and Level 4-6 are located at the 16th Street Pool.
+Lessons are located at the YMCA 18th Street Pool for Levels 1-2.
+Lessons are located at the YMCA 16th Street Pool for Levels 3-6.
 Sessions are comprised of 8 classes.
-Classes meet 2 nights a week for 30 minutes on Tuesday/Thursdays or 1 night a week for 30 minutes on Mondays.
+Monday Night Classes meet 1 night a week for 30 minutes.
+Tuesday/Thursday classes meet 2 nights a week for 30 minutes.

 Please note that all lessons are taught utilizing the American Red Cross Learn-to-Swim curriculum.
 The use of float belts or other personal floatation devices will not be allowed.